yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Migrates a Strategy, including all assets from `oldVersion` to `newVersion`.
+Migrates a Strategy, including all assets from `oldVersion` to `newVersion`.
 This may only be called by governance.

 *Strategy must successfully migrate all capital and positions to new Strategy, or else this will upset the balance of the Vault.
 The new Strategy should be &#34;empty&#34; e.g. have no prior commitments to this Vault, otherwise it could have issues.*